Friday, August 31, 2007

 “And,” said Daphne, now seemingly recovered from her knock against the steering wheel, “you ran into me, you fool!”

-She picked her bag up on the seat and fished out her cigarette case.
+She picked her bag up from the car seat and fished out her cigarette case.

 “You bitch!” said Crackle.